 There are more advanced editions (just like FL Studio) of this program such as Cubase Artist and Cubase Pro.
 They obviously offer more advanced features and a bigger package of loops and instruments.

-Cubase creators claim that this software is the most complete DAW since it can be used through the whole process of composing, recording, editing and mixing.
+Cubase creators claim that this software is the most complete DAW since it can be used through the whole process of composing, recording, editing and mixing and mastering.

 - A tricky user interface that it’s hard to get used to it at the beginning.